 1. EAs conference being extremely lacklustre – Barring Battlefield and Anthem they really didn’t have much big beyond the usual annual sports updates and there was far too much talking.
 This was highlighted for me with the segment for the new mobile Command and Conquer game which went on far too long.

-2. No Dragon Age or Mass Effect – Not unexpected given the focus on Anthem but still a shame given that we know that the new Dragon Age is being worked on and that Mass Effect has been more or less brushed over since the well publicised struggles with Andromeda.
+2. No Dragon Age or Mass Effect – Not unexpected given the focus on Anthem but still a shame given that we know that the new Dragon Age is being worked on and that Mass Effect has been more or less brushed over since the well-publicised struggles with Andromeda.

-3. The Rage 2 live performance – I totally understand the intention and the reason it was in there and I’m also sure it appealed to a hell a lot of people but it just wasn’t for me.
+3. The Rage 2 live performance – I totally understand the intention and the reason it was in there.
+I’m also sure it appealed to a hell of a lot of people but it just wasn’t for me.
 To me it was a little gimmicky when all I wanted to do was see the game and get an idea of whether it appealed to me or not.

 4. Microsoft’s lack of exclusives – This is something that Microsoft have been pulled up for a little while now and this year was no exception.
-This obviously comes with the caveat of Microsoft forming a new studio and acquiring 4 more as a way of turning this situation around, though obviously this isn’t a quick fix.
+This obviously comes with the caveat of Microsoft forming a new studio and acquiring 4 more as a way of turning this situation around, though obviously, this isn’t a quick fix.

 5. Sony’s intermission – Sony showed off the Last of Us 2 and then cut to an intermission before proceeding to the main conference.
 It just seemed an odd move and sucked some energy out of proceedings where they could’ve capitalised on the reaction to the Last of Us 2.

-6. Lack of release dates – I appreciate that everyone is bricking it over red Dead Redemption 2 this year and some of the stuff on display is likely very early in development but it was still slightly frustrating that a lot of stuff had no release date.
+6. Lack of release dates – I appreciate that everyone is bricking it over Red Dead Redemption 2 this year and some of the stuff on display is likely very early in development but it was still slightly frustrating that a lot of stuff had no release date.
 Obviously better that than rushing to meeting a date and delivering a broken game.

 7. Notable absences – Games I was really hoping to see like the Final Fantasy 7 remake, Shenmue 3 and the new Yoshi on Switch but presumably they’re not currently in a shape to be shown off which is a shame.
 The lack of a Fable or Animal Crossing announcement was also disappointing.